SVG File Setup and Use

 Testing and Debugging SVG Code

-As you develop your drawings, it's good to open the graphic itself up in Google Chrome or Firefox every so often to make sure that you haven't broken anything or introduced a bug.
+As you develop your drawings, it's good to open the graphic itself up in Google Chrome, Safari, or Firefox every so often to make sure that you haven't broken anything or introduced a bug.

-Google Chrome does a great job at analyzing your SVG code and calling out any issues including the line number and exactly where in the line the error is occurring.
+Google Chrome, Safari, and Firefox do a great job at analyzing your SVG code and calling out any issues including the line number and exactly where in the line the error is occurring.
 Each error is separated by a heading element so they are easy to navigate should any be present.

 Most modern text editors have a command to jump straight to a line in your document.
 Pressing Command+L in TextEdit on the Mac, for instance, opens a dialog box where you type in the line number you want to jump to and hit Enter, and the cursor will be focused right at that line.

 The syntax, or the way SVG code is typed, is very important.
-One missing tag, one missing double-quote, an incorrect minus sign instead of an equal sign, all are necessary to have your drawing render without any problems.
-Double and triple-check your code and take full advantage of Chrome's debugging messages whenever possible.
+One missing tag, one missing double-quote, an incorrect minus sign instead of an equal sign, all or any of these can prevent your image from rendering correctly.
+Double and triple-check your code and take full advantage of the browser debugging features whenever possible.

 Drawing/Layering Order of SVG Elements